adamedx/autographps/README.md

     TimeLocal  : 2/6/2018 6:05:09 AM
     TimeUtc    : 2/6/2018 6:05:09 AM

-See the section **Building PoshGraph** for additional ways to install the module.
+If you need to launch another console with Posh Graph, you can just run the faster command below which skips the build step since QuickStart already did that for you (though it's ok to run QuickStart again):

+    .\build\import-devmodule.ps1

 ## Usage
-After you've installed the module, use **PoshGraph** from any PowerShell session.
+After you've installed the module, use **Posh Graph** from any PowerShell session.

 ### Get connected